gaperez64/AbsSynthe/README.md

 * Insitute = Universite Libre de Bruxelles
 * Version = 2.1

+## Building
+We provide a building script for your convenience, but you may have to customize it for your set up.

 ## Some dependencies:
 The tool uses a simple version of the aiger library developed by the team of Armin Biere (available at http://fmv.jku.at/aiger/).
 Specifically, we use